3 Evaluating Predictive Distributions

 \[\text{CRPS}(F, y) = \int_{-\infty}^{\infty} [F(z) - \mathbf{1}\{z \geq y\}]^2 dz\]

-where \(\mathbf{1}\{z \geq y\}\) is the Heaviside step function, which represents the CDF of a perfect point forecast at \(y\).
+where \(\mathbf{1}\{z \geq y\}\) is the Heaviside step function, the CDF of a degenerate predictive distribution that places all probability mass at the realized outcome \(y\).

 Visual Interpretation

 The CRPS measures the squared difference between the forecast CDF, \(F(z)\), and the empirical CDF of the outcome, which is a step function at \(y\).
-If the forecast places substantial probability mass near the realization, the shaded area is smaller and the CRPS is better, i.e. lower.
+If the forecast places probability mass near the realization, the shaded area is smaller and the CRPS is better (i.e. lower).

 Intuition: